shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

 > **Note:**
 > - Microsoft Defender for Cloud, Azure Sentinel and Monitor Insights can take several hours to surface post the completion of a scan.
 > - At this point of the workshop, only a limited number of data visualisations may be populated.
 (So the result in the screenshots below may vary)
-> - The screenshots and information below, has been provided so that you can conceptualise the type of insights that can be gleaned from a fully populated environment.
+> - The screenshots and information below, has been provided so that you can conceptualise the type of graphs and output that can be gleaned from a fully populated environment.

 ### Task 1: Enable Microsoft Defender for Cloud